MicrosoftEdge/dev.microsoftedge.com-vms/README.md

 A JSON specific version will be generated in OutputPath.
 If you want your result to be merge with another file, place it in the same folder with the name vms.json.

 ### Renaming the os version in the output JSON

+**Automatic renaming**: to rename the output JSON automatically in the process, just add the `OsRenaming` section in the vmgen file.
+When the generation process is executed, a copy of the output JSON with the renaming will be stored in the output path, inside the notification folder.
+This version is the one that will be sent by email to the configured mail receiver.

-If you want to rename the os versions inside the OutputJSON you can do it manually or use the `scripts\vmsrename.ps1`.
+**Manual renaming**: if you want to rename the output JSON manually you can use the `scripts\vmsrename.ps1`.
 For instance if we want to change the value Win10 used in the generation process for an explicit name with build and architecture:

 ```
 .\vmsrename.ps1 "Win10" "Win10 (x86) Build 6307"